egon89/java-monorepo/java-io/java-io.md

 - We can use the [readAllBytes](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/Files.html#readAllBytes(java.nio.file.Path)) or [readAllLines](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/Files.html#readAllLines(java.nio.file.Path,java.nio.charset.Charset)) methods to read an entire file content
 - We can use the [write](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/Files.html#write(java.nio.file.Path,byte%5B%5D,java.nio.file.OpenOption...)) method to writes bytes to a file

+## Reading a Text File by Using Buffered Stream I/O
+- Input and output done with stream classes **automatically translates** to and from the local character set (UTF-8/ASCII)
+- The [newBufferedReader](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/nio/file/Files.html#newBufferedReader(java.nio.file.Path,java.nio.charset.Charset)) method opens a file for reading, returning a `BufferedReader` that can be used to read text from a file in an efficient manner
+  - The `BufferedReader` class gives you a method to read the content of your text file line by line

 ---

 ## I/O Stream